amysw13/multinational-retail-data-centralisation/README.md

 - Accessing data from multiple formats.
 E.g. *.json*, *.csv*, *.yaml* and, *.pdf* files.
 - Data cleaning with pandas and numpy.
 - Connecting and uploading to locally hosted PostgreSQL database.
-- Developing star-based scheme for PostgreSQL database.
+- Developing star-based schema for PostgreSQL database.
 - Querying centralised database with PostgreSQL.
 - Utilising CTEs in PostgreSQL queries.
 - Advanced project documentation and versioning with Github.